 - Isla del Coco: The best scuba diving spot in Costa Rica.
 This island takes a 2 day boat ride and is best for advanced divers.
 It is home to huge populations of hammerhead sharks, giant manta rays, turtles and more.
 This is definitely a bucket list scuba dive trip!

 - Cahuita National Park: This national park is home to the biggest coral reef in Costa Rica and when conditions are right, the scuba diving is amazing.

 - On the Caribbean coast.
 Stay in Limon, Puerto Viejo or Cahuita.

 The best places in Costa Rica to scuba dive are Playas del Coco, Ocotal, Tamarindo, Flamingo, Manuel Antonio, Uvita, Drake Bay, Puerto Viejo and Cahuita.
 You can find scuba diving shops in all those places.

 Although I actually live in Tamarindo, I did my dives out of Flamingo instead.
 This was because of a friend who works closely with the dive shop.
 When she heard that I was interested in scuba diving, she helped us with the discovery dive and schedule our course.
 Flamingo from Tamarindo is about a 30 minute drive one way.

-I went with Pacific Coast Dive Center in Flamingo and I highly recommend them.
-They have a large boat with a bathroom and also offer private excursions for snorkeling, diving and boat parties.
-If you’re interested in diving, snorkeling or renting out their boat, feel free to contact us and we’ll help you put your trip together.
+If you’re interested in diving or snorkeling, feel free to fill out the form below and we’ll help you put your trip together.
 If you want to get your PADI scuba diving certification, I recommend them 100% and ask for Fernando to be your instructor!